sdiehl/sympy-mcp/README.md

 }
 ```

-2. Click "Start" above the server config, open a Python or math file, switch to agent mode in the chat, and try commands like "integrate x^2" or "solve x^2 = 1" to get started.
+2. Click "Start" above the server config switch to agent mode in the chat, and try commands like "integrate x^2" or "solve x^2 = 1" to get started.

 ## Cline Setup